corrode/corrode.github.io/content/blog/simple/index.md

 Yes, my simple version only supports `usize` right now, but my point is that simple algorithms pack a punch.
 This is an O(n log n) algorithm.
 It's as fast as it gets for a comparison-based sort and it's just a few lines of code. [^optimization]

 [^optimization]: Of course, this is not the most efficient implementation of quicksort.
 It allocates a lot of intermediate vectors and has O(n^2) worst-case performance.
-There are optimization for partially sorted data, better pivot selection strategies, and in-place partitioning.
+There are optimizations for partially sorted data, better pivot selection strategies, and in-place partitioning.
 But they are just that: optimizations.
 The core idea remains the same.

 The implementation is not too far away from the description of the algorithm.